New national restrictions are in place - check out the latest COVID-19 guidance.

-You should report faults at zebra crossings or refuge beacons to Derby Direct by online form, email or telephone 0333 200 6981.
+You should report faults at zebra crossings or refuge beacons to Derby Direct online or by telephoning 0333 200 6981.

-If you have a general enquiry about permanent traffic lights in Derby you can contact us online or write to Streetpride at Derby City Council, Council House, Corporation Street, Derby, DE1 2FS.
+If you have a general enquiry about permanent traffic lights in Derby, you can contact us online or write to Streetpride at Derby City Council, Council House, Corporation Street, Derby, DE1 2FS.

 To request a new pedestrian crossing residents should contact their local ward councillor or attend their local Neighbourhood Forum.

-Temporary traffic lights at road works are the responsibility of the organisation carrying out the work such as das, electricity, water or building contractor.
+Temporary traffic lights at road works are the responsibility of the organisation carrying out the work such as gas, electricity, water or building contractor.